 This is a full spectrum of gradations between these two polar opposites.
 The articles in the Sunday newspaper tend to be normative than those over the week since more people read them.
 A report on popular science will be more narrative than the research papers which serve as its sources.
 A documentary is more normative than a newscast.

 In the electronic world, email and news postings were long seen as disposable; they might have an afterlife in archives somewhere.
-(The fact that many people never conceived of the archiving led to many embarassing revelations in court cases!)
+(The fact that many people never conceived of the archiving led to many embarrassing revelations in court cases!)

 The trouble is that blogging technology still inherently encourages the narrative style.
-The last post pushes the rest down the page; there is no way to keep an important post at top.
+The last post pushes the rest down the page; there is no way to keep an essential position at the top.
 The format also tends to encourage a narrow — storytelling, short observations, blurbs which encapsulate a single link to another website.

 One way that publishers have tried to address the imbalance is by adopting a wiki platform.
-Wiki is certainly a normative form: each page represents a concrete idea.
+A wiki is certainly a normative form: each page represents a concrete idea.
 Wiki documents are expected to be updated over time, and thus they converge towards a sense of completeness.
 Not all wikis facilitate the same type of normative documents.

-There’s still some nagging problems with the wiki approach.
+There are still some nagging problems with the wiki approach.
 One assumption is that wikis are optimal when they are actively edited– from Ross Mayfield, the founder of SocialText, which packages wiki-type software for business use.
 Single authors should be able to compose and control normative documents.

-Each publisher may ultimately need to choose their own balance, but recognizing the distinctions is good start.
-Obviously this is easier on the web than in print publishing.
-And you can do it in a single platform.
+Each publisher may ultimately need to choose their own balance, but recognizing the distinctions is a good start.
+Obviously, this is easier on the web than in print publishing.
+And you can do it on a single platform.
 I call it the civ, built today on the Drupal platform.
 And over the next few months, I’ll be integrating it more into Drupal.